mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 Everyone asks me if I'll keep dating women.
 *The better question*,
 I say,
-*will women will keep dating me*?
+*will women keep dating me*?
 I wonder which part of transition should change who I find attractive.
-The name change,
+The name and pronoun,
 or hormones,
 or a possible surgery down the road?
 This all sounds absurd.